The ROBS Solution

-You want to use your retirement funds to invest in a new business that adopts a 401(k) Plan.
-First, you will need a C corporation.
+When you want to use your retirement funds to invest in a new business that adopts a 401(k) Plan, you will need a C corporation.
+You cannot use an LLC, because an LLC does not satisfy the definition, and you cannot use an S corp. because only individuals can be shareholders, and a 401(k) plan is a trust.
+It absolutely must be a C corp.
 A C corporation is the most common type of corporation in the United States.
 As a corporation, it doesn’t cease to exist even when the owner or shareholder leaves the corp. or passes away.

 How Does the ROBS Solution Work?